Project-in-a-Box-JSOE/pib-portfolio/Lesson3/javascript/lesson-1/javascript-1.md

 }
 ```

-Lets break this down, in javascript, this
-for loop will take in 3 parameters that control
-how long to run the loop.
+Lets break this down.
+In javascript, this "for loop" statement will take in 3 parameters that control how long to run the loop.
 First, we create a counter and set it to 0.
 Second, we state the *Condition* that the counter   must be less than 1000.
 Third, we have the increment, where you set how you control the function.
 By putting i++, we are telling the program to increment i by 1 for each